INSIGHTS

 Anyone walking around some late afternoon prospect Park in Brooklyn, might see Howard walking vigorously, stopping only to gaze at the beauty of the dogs, beautiful puppy as he calls him, circling in the square

-The artists that he helped bring from obscurity, international fame.
 These artists include Joan Jett and the Black Arts, Prince, John Mellencamp, Chaka Khan, Luther Vandriss, and more than a hundred others.
 He’s worn many hats, a scientist, the publicist, catalyst of movements, and author of some of the most important books of the last hundred years.

-Where does art and music come from?
+Let’s get right into it.
+Howard, where does art and music come from?

 First of all, art, Ezra Pound, the poet, said that the artist is the antenna of society.